dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/data-observability-monitoring-checks.md

 ---
-title: Data quality monitoring checks for data observability
+title: What are Data Quality Monitoring Checks?
+Examples and Best Practices
 ---
-# Data quality monitoring checks for data observability
+# What are Data Quality Monitoring Checks?
+Examples and Best Practices
-This guide shows how the data quality monitoring checks in DQOps are observing the data sources, and tracking the data quality with data quality KPIs.
+Data quality monitoring checks are testing tables and columns with both custom checks, and data observability checks to detect schema changes and anomalies.

 ## What are data monitoring checks?
 The monitoring checks in DQOps, also called checkpoints, are responsible for continuous monitoring the data quality of data sources.